rk-ramakrishna/git_learnings/README.md

     * Annotated tags

 * A lightweight tag is very much like a branch that doesn’t change.
 It’s just a pointer to a specific commit.
 Light weight tags are temparary tags
-* Annotated tags contains all objects information like author, commit message etc. It is generally recommended to create & use the Annotated tags rather than light weight tags
+* Annotated tags contains all objects information like author, commit message etc. It is generally recommended to create & use the Annotated tags rather than light weight tags. <br/>
+  **Note:**   <br/>
+  * The difference between Annotation tags and lightweight tags is for Annotation tags seperate commit id created.
+  * But commit id of Annotation tag will not be shown in remote GIT.
+This is little strange
+  * For lightweight tags GIT will not create any seperate commit id

 <br/> <br/>

 **git tag -a v2.4x -m "Tagging the changes of 2.4x"** <br/>